Ernest Harrison

 Sir Ernest Thomas Harrison (11 May 1926 – 16 February 2009) was an English businessman.
 He was best known as chairman of electronics company Racal and the first chairman of its spun-out mobile telephony division, Vodafone.
-He was also a fan and major shareholder of Arsenal Football Club.
+Harrison was knighted in the 1981 Birthday Honours.He was also a fan and major shareholder of Arsenal Football Club.
 In 1997 he was elected an Honorary Fellow of the Royal Academy of Engineering.